Dunsmuir, California

 Dunsmuir is a city in Siskiyou County, California.
 It is on the upper Sacramento River.
-Its population is 1,707 as of the 2020 census, up from 1,650 from the 2010 census.
+Its population is 1,707 as of the 2020 census, up from 1,650 at the 2010 census.

 Dunsmuir is currently a hub for tourism in Northern California, with Interstate 5 passing through it.
 Visitors enjoy fishing, skiing, climbing, or sight-seeing.
 During the steam locomotive railroad era, it was the site of an important Central Pacific (and later Southern Pacific) railroad yard, where extra steam locomotives were added to assist trains on the grade to the north.

 Commerce and tourism

 Located in the Shasta Cascade area of Northern California, Dunsmuir is a popular destination for tourists.
 Visitors come to fish trout in the Sacramento and McCloud Rivers, or to see and climb Mount Shasta, Castle Crags or the Trinity Alps.
 Visitors ski (both alpine and cross-country) and bicycle, or can hike to the waterfalls, streams and lakes in the area, including nearby Mossbrae Falls, Hedge Creek Falls, Lake Siskiyou, Castle Lake and Shasta Lake.

 Dunsmuir is located on the Upper Sacramento River, a blue ribbon trout stream that attracts fishermen from all over the world.
 Wild rainbow trout abound in the river.
 Additionally, the city has a private stocking permit from the Department of Fish and Game.
 The city currently has a "Big Fish Program" and stocks the river within the city limits with trophy-sized rainbow trout up to 14 lbs.
 These stockings take place during the summer months.
 Catch-and-release fishing is permitted in the river during the off-season, so fly-fishing is available year-round.

 The town is also a destination for historical and cultural tourists, as the town has preserved an authentic 1920s and 1930s look and feel.
 Dunsmuir's long connection with the railroad draws railfans to enjoy the sights and sounds of the railroad in the steep Sacramento River canyon.
 Dunsmuir is officially a Union Pacific "Train Town" and enjoys many financial benefits because of its relationship with the railroad.

 During the summer, the city hosts many local weekend festivals, including "Dogwood Daze", "Railroad Days" and the "Tribute to the Trees" al fresco dinner/concert along the river in the city's pristine park, home to Dunsmuir Botanical Gardens.
 The city also has another river's edge park, Tauhindauli Park, over which passes the I-5 freeway, and several popular easy-access fishing spots.